nareshmaharaj-consultant/aws-msk-aerospike-outbound-connector-iam/README.md

 - Open the VPC section
   https://console.aws.amazon.com/vpc/

-    - Then click on Security Groups on the left hand menu
+    - Then click on Security Groups on the left-hand menu
     - Find the security group from the MSK cluster and click on it.

   - e.g.: sg-e5f51dfb